philc/book-notes/engineering/an elegant puzzle - will larson.md

   * Rotations can be shared across teams, although most find being oncall for components they're unfamiliar with to be disproportionately stressful.
 * "Small teams (fewer than four) are not teams"
-  * He's regretted forming these teams.
-Lumpy delivery, fragile in the face of churn.
+  * Will has regretted forming these teams.
+Lumpy delivery, and fragile in the face of churn.
 * "Keep innovation and maintenance together"
   * Avoids a two-class system.
-Difficult to execute.
+  * It's difficult to execute.
   * To create a new team, grow an existing team to 8-10, and then split into two teams of 4-5.
 * Four states of a team
   * Also described in this [short article](https://lethain.com/durably-excellent-teams/).